finos/rune-dsl/documentation/mapping.rst

 Set To Mappings
 ---------------

-Set To mappings are used to set the value of the Rosetta attribute to a constant value They don't attempt to use any data from the input document as the value for the attribute and a synonym value must not be given.
+Set To mappings are used to set the value of the Rosetta attribute to a constant value.
+They don't attempt to use any data from the input document as the value for the attribute and a synonym value must not be given.
 The type of the constant must be convertible to the type of the attribute.
-The constant value can be given as a string (converted as necessary) or an enum
+The constant value can be given as a string (converted as necessary) or an enum.

 e.g. ::